bbenchoff/bbenchoff.github.io/pages/StarC.md

 ![Animated gif of the Plasma demo](/images/StarC/Plasma.gif)

-The code is relatively simple, just iterate over three sine waves and plot the amplitude as brightness.
+The code is relatively simple, just iterate over four sine waves and plot the amplitude as brightness.
 The trick for this demo is the scalar array for the sine look up table.
 This scalar array is saved across all microcontrollers in the cluster:

 ```c
 int sine[256];